In hindsight, chronic fatigue was

 considered a helicopter pilot’s wild

-west where he could pit his skills
+west where he could pit his hunting

-against nature and no one would ever
+against nature - and no one would ever

 know.
 I was in pig heaven.

-from civilisation.
 We were averaging

 about 110 animals per hour and often